libp2p/docs/content/concepts/discovery-routing/overview.md

 A peer may use a routing algorithm to find the location of a specific peer and then use that information to discover new peers in the vicinity.
-Additionally, a peer may parallel use both peer routing and peer discovery mechanisms to find new peers and route data to them.
+Additionally, a peer may in parallel use both peer routing and peer discovery mechanisms to find new peers and route data to them.
 In practice, the distinction between peer routing and peer discovery is not always clear-cut, and it's worth noting that in a real-world implementation, discovery and routing usually happen concurrently.